MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 design pattern and it also contains information on how the design pattern is generated.

 The CustomInput package within the generate package, contains all the different customized inputs, making it easier to find and update if need be.
+MainContent class retrieves all the files in the directory before a design pattern is specified, this allows us to detect if a file is deleted in the process, so that its not clashed with future class names.

 DesignFactory interface allows us to make a contract for creating different instances of Patterns, which is then implemented in the Factory class.
 This allows for the abstraction of the creation of instances of type Pattern.